-DFO has introduced standards for packaging frozen prawn tails on-board for the 2023 season.
-Industry expressed the need for greater clarity about the existing regulations that require any person who catches a fish while commercial or recreational fishing to have it packaged in a way that allows for the species, number, weight, and size to be readily determined.
+DFO introduced standards for packaging and labelling frozen prawn tails on-board in 2023 to support traceability and to meet the existing regulations that require any person who catches a fish while commercial or recreational fishing to have it packaged in a way that allows for the species, number, weight, and size to be readily determined.
 The regulation has been in place since 1993 and is essential to allow DFO to verify fishers' catch and properly manage fisheries.